Esri/esri-loader/README.md

 # esri-loader
 A tiny library to help load [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) modules in non-Dojo applications.

-See below for more information on [why this library is needed](#why-is-this-needed).
+See below for more information on [why this library is needed](#why-is-this-needed) and how it can help improve application load performance.

 If you want to use the ArcGIS API in an [Angular](#angular), [Ember](#ember), or [React](#react) application, you can use one of these framework specific wrappers:
  - [angular2-esri-loader](https://github.com/tomwayson/angular2-esri-loader) - An Angular service that wraps this library to make it easy to bring it into any Angular (2+) application.